When Your Mental Health Costs You Your Job

 AdvertisementADVERTISEMENT

 Recent research found that young people are more likely to be out of work due to poor mental health than people in their 40s, according to the Resolution Foundation.
 The problem worsens for young people who’ve spent less time in education, which limits their job opportunities.
 Between 2021 and 2022, 34% of people aged 18 to 24 report symptoms of ill mental health, such as depression, anxiety or bipolar disorder.
-In 2000, the figure was 24%, with young women being more likely to report issues.
-In the same month, the UK’s Department for Work and Pensions (DWP), shared that at least 20,000 incapacity benefit claims are for mental health problems, which is more than two–thirds of all claims made.
+From 2020 to 2022, 43% (8.5 million) of Australians aged 16–85 had experienced a mental disorder at some time according to the Australian Institute of Health and Wealth.

 Taking a leave of absence from work for mental health